-As more and more of our lives are conducted online, the threat of being compromised or falling victim to a cyber attack becomes ever greater.
+As more of our lives is conducted online, the threat of being compromised or falling victim to a cyber attack increases.
 Identity theft and online fraud incidents often begin with a simple password being accessed, so it’s important to understand the dangers and what you can do to improve your password security.

 Your RMIT password unlocks a wide range of systems and applications that provide access to research data, intellectual property and confidential information.
 Access to this kind of information puts universities at increased risk of a malicious attack.
 Keeping your password secure and well managed is the first line of defence in preventing this.